World Snooker Tour: Qualification

-PIOS and Q Tour
+Q Tour

 Following the tour structure revamp from the 199798 season, the top ranked professionals were qualified automatically for the main tour whilst the rest of the membership had to undergo a series of qualifying events.
-These were only held once per season, and thereafter the main qualification route was via the secondary professional tour.
-Following the discontinuation of the secondary tour, the promotion places were allocated to the International Open Series (PIOS)—an amateur open tour organised by Pontins—for the 200506 season.
+These were only held once per season, and thereafter the main qualification route was via the secondary professional tour then known as the Challenge Tour.
+Following its discontinuation, the promotion places were allocated to the International Open Series (PIOS)—an amateur open tour organised by Pontins—for the 200506 season.

 The amateur status of the PIOS event meant that players who had been relegated from the main tour and wished to compete on PIOS had to relinquish their professional membership.
 This was unpopular because players who relinquished their professional membership would be ineligible to enter the World Snooker Championship, previously open to all professional members including those not competing on the main tour.
 Another issue was that players could not compete on PIOS whilst also competing on the main tour, meaning that they were unable to safeguard their membership on the main tour by immediately re-qualifying via PIOS.
-This unpopular contest was discontinued after the 200910 season, with a new secondary tour being brought back in 2018 whom renamed as the Q Tour in 2021.
+This unpopular contest was discontinued after the 200910 season, with a new amateur-only secondary tour being brought back in 2018 whom renamed as the Q Tour in 2021.